perelloliver/convfinqa-task/report.md

 If I had more time, I also would have:

-    i.
-Dove into agent tool use: are there specific tools linked to high rates of failure?
-This is a whole-system evaluation: not just linked to model performance, but could be indicative of bugs in our system (like an incorrect mathematical tool or a description which confuses the model). ii.
-Explored domain-specific error analysis to see what types of errors were most common - like confusing revenue and profits.
+- Dove into agent tool use: are there specific tools linked to high rates of failure?
+This is a whole-system evaluation: not just linked to model performance, but could be indicative of bugs in our system (like an incorrect mathematical tool or a description which confuses the model).

+- Explored domain-specific error analysis to see what types of errors were most common - like confusing revenue and profits.
 I would do this with an evaluator LLM, analysing model responses to understand logic chains and identify knowledge gaps.

 #### Results